jondubois/cachemere/README.md

 A nice, smooth, cushiony layer of cache.

-Cachemere is a self-updating server-side caching engine which greatly reduces the number of disk i/o operations and eases the CPU load on your server.
+Cachemere is a server-side static file caching engine which greatly reduces the number of disk I/O operations and eases the CPU load on your server.
-Cachemere caches preprocessed and/or compressed file contents and updates them when they change on the file system.
+Cachemere caches preprocessed and/or compressed file contents and updates them when the related files change on the file system.
-It also generates all necessary client-side caching headers so its caching capabilities extend to the client - These headers can be modified as required before being sent.
+By default, Cachemere also generates necessary ETag headers for client-side caching - Default headers can be modified as required before being sent.

 To install, run: